f33n3y/GlasgowAstro.GuideAlert/README.md

 # GlasgowAstro.GuideAlert
-.NET Core console app which monitors PHD2 for StarLoss events and sends alerts to Slack
+A .NET Core console app which monitors PHD2 for StarLoss events and sends alerts to Slack

 ## Status
 Pre-alpha